kikoken/nodejs-express-docker-gcp/README.md

 - npm
 - docker
 - GCP SDK
+- Project in GCP

 ## LOCAL RUN

-Execute the bash file for generate the bundle and docker image
+Execute the bash file for generate the bundle node app and docker image
 ```bash
 ./build.sh
 ```